Setting up

 Empty the second area while keeping a checkpoint delayed

-Enemies that are well down the path back towards the first area will tend to remain where they are, which is unfortunate.
-It's as if these stragglers are too far away from the exit route to sense it.
+Enemies that are well down the path back towards the first area are a problem.
+It's as if they're too far away from the exit route to sense it.
 Earlier before leaving the first area, you hopefully tried to tempt enemies to go well up the path as advised, which should help prevent this situation.
 If you also dawdled on the other side of the raised land prior to reaching the cliff corner trigger point (which is when they potentially become rather static), that can help too.
 However, if you do get this problem, I have a few bits of help.
 Firstly, if you go up on the raised land and over towards the cliff wall, it can encourage sufficiently advanced enemies to advance even further to try to see you, and they should then be able to leave.
 Secondly, an Elite can be made to swipe at you.
 Each swipe advances him, and eventually he'll be able to leave.
 Thirdly, if you get right up against a Grunt, he'll hop from side to side and it's possible to gradually work him towards the supplies until he's far enough advanced to progress (though it's slow and not easily controlled).
-An enemy needs to get about as far as the first tree along the path before able to move on.
+From what I've seen, an enemy needs to get about as far as the first tree along the path before he's able to move on.
 If you can't shift an enemy, just kill him to lighten the game's workload.

 Another issue to do with obstinate enemies is the cliff corner Grunts problem, which I've detailed separately.

 When emptying the second area, I usually take cover up on the raised land.
-On the side there are two trees, a rock, and one of those 'dog rocks' as I call them, reminiscent of a dog's head pointing up.
+I've already mentioned being close to a manned Shade, but there are other options.
+On the side of the land there are two trees, a rock, and one of those 'dog rocks' as I call them, reminiscent of a dog's head pointing up.
 Maybe the level designer had a pet Labrador or something?
 They're all over the place in this level!
 These features all provide cover as the enemy passes, and you can attract enemies around simply by being there, though you may want to do a bit of moving around if they seem obstinate.
 Another place you can go is down on the ground closer to the start of the precarious cliff path, where a tree and a rock are close together.
-When enemies approach you could back off to the cliff wall while they pass.
+When enemies approach you could back off to the cliff wall while they pass (as seen in BCM77 with an Elite).

 You might get some enemies stalling on the cliff path, possibly having spotted you.
 When one enemy stalls, it can lead to others being blocked and you could get quite a traffic jam building up.
 I think it can also stop the flow of enemies from near the supplies, because they sense that there's no clear path through.
 You might clear the jam by killing an enemy at the front or killing an Elite to cause panic, but obviously that's not ideal.
 Try not to get spotted; don't give enemies a cause to hang around.